Nonbullous congenital ichthyosiform erythroderma

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Nonbullous congenital ichthyosiform erythroderma.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - DermNetNZ provides information on ichthyosis in general.
 DermNetNZ is an online resource about skin diseases developed by the New Zealand Dermatological Society Incorporated.